CPU cache: Implementation

 An associative cache is more complicated, because some form of tag must be read to determine which entry of the cache to select.
 An N-way set-associative level-1 cache usually reads all N possible tags and N data in parallel, and then chooses the data associated with the matching tag.
 Level-2 caches sometimes save power by reading the tags first, so that only one data element is read from the data SRAM.

 The adjacent diagram is intended to clarify the manner in which the various fields of the address are used.
 Address bit 31 is most significant, bit 0 is least significant.
 The diagram shows the SRAMs, indexing, and multiplexing for a 4 KiB, 2-way set-associative, virtually indexed and virtually tagged cache with 64 byte (B) lines, a 32-bit read width and 32-bit virtual address.

 Because the cache is 4 KiB and has 64 B lines, there are just 64 lines in the cache, and we read two at a time from a Tag SRAM which has 32 rows, each with a pair of 21 bit tags.
 Although any function of virtual address bits 31 through 6 could be used to index the tag and data SRAMs, it is simplest to use the least significant bits.

 Similarly, because the cache is 4 KiB and has a 4 B read path, and reads two ways for each access, the Data SRAM is 512 rows by 8 bytes wide.

 A more modern cache might be 16 KiB, 4-way set-associative, virtually indexed, virtually hinted, and physically tagged, with 32 B lines, 32-bit read width and 36-bit physical addresses.
 The read path recurrence for such a cache looks very similar to the path above.
-Instead of tags, vhints are read, and matched against a subset of the virtual address.
-Later on in the pipeline, the virtual address is translated into a physical address by the TLB, and the physical tag is read (just one, as the vhint supplies which way of the cache to read).
+Instead of tags, virtual hints are read, and matched against a subset of the virtual address.
+Later on in the pipeline, the virtual address is translated into a physical address by the TLB, and the physical tag is read (just one, as the virtual hint supplies which way of the cache to read).
 Finally the physical address is compared to the physical tag to determine if a hit has occurred.

 Some SPARC designs have improved the speed of their L1 caches by a few gate delays by collapsing the virtual address adder into the SRAM decoders.
-See sum-addressed decoder.